Updated 12.17.24

 Located 12 miles Southeast of Richfield, Utah, Cove offers a spectacular flying arena.
 Sitting 3000′ above the Sevier Valley floor, pilots can enjoy extended sledder flights, soar along the dramatic cliff faces, and even get boosted to 17,999′ regularly.

 Cove is a high-desert mountain launch and requires the associated respect and caution needed to fly in such an environment.
 High altitude general flying information can be found HERE.
 Strong thermal activity can begin early in the morning and last late into the evening.
 As a West facing mountain, strong thermals often last into the evening hours but typically mellow with the waning sun.
-Luckily meaning regular soaring till sunset!
+As a general rule, thermals tend to mellow starting 2 hours before sunset, but not guaranteed.
 Lift may last beyond dusk so it is imperative to have proper descent techniques in one’s arsenal of skills.

 Launch